Burst of Joy

 The photograph Burst of Joy.
 From left to right, Lt Col Robert L. Stirm, Lorrie Stirm, Bo Stirm (Robert L. Stirm Jr.), Cindy Stirm, Loretta Stirm, and Roger Stirm.

-Burst of Joy is a Pulitzer Prize–winning photograph showing Robert L. Stirm (1933-2025), a lieutenant colonel in the United States Air Force, meeting his family after five years as a POW in North Vietnam due to the Vietnam War.
+Burst of Joy is a Pulitzer Prize–winning photograph showing Robert L. Stirm (1933–2025), a lieutenant colonel in the United States Air Force, meeting his family after five years as a POW in North Vietnam due to the Vietnam War.
 The photograph was taken by Slava "Sal" Veder, an Associated Press photographer, on March 17, 1973, at Travis Air Force Base in Solano County, California.
+The image was widely published in newspapers and magazines and became one of the most recognizable photographs of the war's human aftermath.

 Background

-The first group of American POWs leaving North Vietnamese prison camps left Hanoi on a United States Air Force (USAF) Lockheed C-141 Starlifter nicknamed the Hanoi Taxi, which flew them to Clark Air Base in the Philippines for medical examinations.
+After the Paris Peace Accords, the first group of American POWs leaving North Vietnamese prison camps left Hanoi on a United States Air Force (USAF) Lockheed C-141 Starlifter nicknamed the Hanoi Taxi, which flew them to Clark Air Base in the Philippines for medical examinations.
 On March 17, the plane landed at Travis Air Force Base in Solano County, California.
 Even though only twenty POWs of that first group were returned aboard the plane, almost 400 family members turned up for the homecoming.
 Stirm made a speech "on behalf of himself and other POWs who had arrived from Vietnam as part of Operation Homecoming."

 Smithsonian Magazine says that "Veder, who'd been standing in a crowded bullpen with dozens of other journalists, noticed the sprinting family and started taking pictures.
 'You could feel the energy and the raw emotion in the air'."

 Veder then rushed to the makeshift photo developing station (for 35 mm film) in the ladies' room of the air base's flightline washrooms, while the photographers from United Press International were in the men's.
-Smithsonian Magazine says that "In less than half an hour, Veder and his AP colleague Walt Zeboski had developed six remarkable images of that singular moment.
+Smithsonian magazine said that "In less than half an hour, Veder and his AP colleague Walt Zeboski had developed six remarkable images of that singular moment.
 Veder's pick, which he instantly titled Burst of Joy, was sent out over the news-service wires".
+The New York Times reported that Veder had told The Guardian "he was not aware The A.P. had submitted "Burst of Joy" for Pulitzer consideration, saying he credited the prize to 'pure fortune' of time and place."